rust-lang/rust/src/doc/trpl/ownership.md

 three.
 The ownership system in Rust does this through a concept called *lifetimes*, which describe the scope that a reference is valid for.

-Let's look at that function which borrows an `i32` again:
+Remember the function that borrowed an `i32`?
+Let's look at it again.

 ```rust
 fn add_one(num: &i32) -> i32 {